 Please be aware of deadlines (Midnight EST on the date listed) and note that if you are interested in more than one Call listed below, you will need to apply to each Call separately.

-Beginning in 2017, MTA Music Under New York (MUSIC) applications will only be accepted online via Submittable.
-Online application available January 1 through March 24, 2017.
+MTA Music Under New York (MUSIC) applications will only be accepted online via Submittable.
+Online application is available January 1 through March 21, 2018.

 To apply for the Music Under New York (MUSIC) Live Auditions, click Submit next to the opportunity listed below.
 You will be prompted to enter contact information, and upload materials for consideration: